pearl-core/pearl/README.md

 very quickly.

-**Note**: For OSX system, the GNU version `sed` and `grep` are automatically imported in `install.sh` and can be directly used if needed.
+**Note**: For OSX system, the GNU version `sed` and `grep` are automatically imported in `hooks.sh` and can be directly used if needed.

 ## Create a Pearl package from a local directory ##
 Pearl package system will work even for local directories.
 This is particularly useful